|Parks: 3||Miles: 791||Days: 7||Hours: 12|

 This road is only open from Memorial Day until mid-October, and is the only road that crosses the park.
 Trail Ridge Road tops out at an impressive 12,183 feet, which allows it to offer some of the most breathtaking views of the mountains and the valleys below.

 The best easy-moderate hike is the Lumpy Ridge Trail.
-This 3.2 mile round trip hike climbs about 1,000 feet and offers fantastic views of Longs Peak (the highest peak in the park), Mount Meeker and Estes Park.
+This 3.2 mile round trip hike climbs about 1,000 feet and offers astounding views of Longs Peak (the highest peak in the park), Mount Meeker and Estes Park.

 The most popular (and most difficult) hike is Keyhole Route up to Longs Peak.
 This path is about 15 miles round trip, takes anywhere from 10-15 hours and climbs 5,000 feet in elevation.
 If this hike seems a bit much for you, then consider a hike up to the Twin Sisters Peaks.
 While it is also a strenuous hike, it is much shorter at only 4 miles round trip.